houbena/katacoda-scenarios/build-images/step3.md

-Run a container based on your own image to see the output of the `ping` command that was defined in the `CMD` instruction:
+Run a container based on your own image, and watch the output of the `ping` command that was defined in the `CMD` instruction of the Dockerfile:

 `docker container run mypinger`{{execute}}